phaserjs/phaser/README.md

 * Device will now detect for Cordova (thanks @videlais #1102)
 * Arcade Physics Body.skipQuadTree is a new boolean that if set to `true` when you collide the Sprite against a Group it will tell Phaser to skip using a QuadTree for that collision.
 This is handy if this Body is especially large.
 * Arcade Physics World.skipQuadTree will disable the use of all QuadTrees in collision methods, which can help performance in tightly packed scenes.
+* Cordova 'deviceready' event check added (thanks @videlais #1120)
+* Loader.useXDomainRequest boolean added.
+If `true` (the default is `false`) it will use XDomainRequest when loading JSON files instead of xhr.
+In rare IE edge-cases this may be required.
+You'll know if you need it (#1131 #1116)

 ### Bug Fixes